 - Resources and References

 The Action Committee on Court Operations in Response to COVID-19 has released this Tip Sheet to help guide safe court operations in Canada.
 This Tip Sheet is meant to provide guidance to court administrators and presiding judicial officers who may be called upon to make decisions, about whether and how to modify public health control measures to account for the vaccination of court personnel and court users.
-Notwithstanding the approval and distribution of vaccines in Canada, the Action Committee strongly recommends courts maintain current health measures until local public health advice changes.
+The Action Committee strongly recommends courts maintain health and safety measures alongside the promotion of COVID-19 vaccinations, as recommended by local public health authorities.
 This Tip Sheet also aims to identify the necessary considerations for decision-makers and for the counsel, parties, and other court users impacted by their decisions.

 Considerations regarding vaccine effectiveness

 Vaccines approved for use in Canada are very effective in reducing the likelihood of severe illness, hospitalization and death associated with COVID-19.
 However, fully vaccinated people may still become infected (without or without symptoms).
 It is therefore important to continue to follow public health measures to help stop the spread of COVID-19.